lopez-monroy/FeatureSpaceTree/README.txt

 especially when the task is small.
 Other times we use some libraries that provide many of the common functions (e.g. NLTK, Apache UIMA).
 These last tools are the big boys of Natural Language Processing.
-However, the learning curve can be scared, and normally we ended assembling the union of several components and witring a lot of lines of code.
+However, the learning curve could be hard, and normally we ended assembling the union of several components and witring a lot of lines of code.

+In some cases we are missed a tool like weka, but for text-mining.
+Where you just select some things and parameters in order to prove and idea, or be able to extend a class and add your new method.
+This is, sometimes we would like to test ideas in a very fast way in order to know if it deserves our attention.
+Well, FeatureSpaceTree aims to be something like that.
+Of course, currently it is far from that goal, but I think that every day it is closer.

 FeatureSpaceTree aims to be a tool for feature-extraction and representation of documents.
 The main idea is just stating what features you want to extract and